devon-smith/HandSensor_Tetris/README.md

 - Accelerometer-Controlled Game: Move the Tetris blocks to the left or right by accelerating your hand wearing the glove.
 - Raspberry Pi Integration: Game logic and graphics were run on a Raspberry Pi that takes input data from the accelerometer.
-- Theme Song: Plays the classic Tetris theme song during the opening sequence using wav file.
+- Theme Song: gmae plays the classic Tetris theme song during the opening sequence using wav file.

 ## Demo Video